 Be Patient and Stay Calm

-If telling your family about your unplanned pregnancy is likely to come as a surprise, don’t be shocked if they are upset or emotional.
+If telling your parents about your unplanned pregnancy is likely to come as a surprise, don’t be shocked if they are upset or emotional.
 Your parents will probably feel a lot of the same feelings you did when you first found out you were pregnant.

 Stay calm, be patient with your loved ones, and wait for them to digest this new information.
 Show them that you are mature and ready to cope with the outcome of whatever decision you make regarding your baby, and they will come to terms with the situation faster.